 From the earliest Christian community (Acts 6:1-6) to the present, deacons have played an integral part in the life of the Church.
-Perhaps not as visible and prominent as they once were, the ministry of the diaconate is an integral part of the Church’s ecclesial identity, being one of the three ordained offices of the Church.
+The ministry of the diaconate is an integral part of the Church’s ecclesial identity, being one of the three ordained offices of the Church.
 As the name implies (διάκονος = “servant”), the diaconate is the office of service par excellence, and the deacon serves at the behest of the local Metropolitan both liturgically and pastorally in the life of a community.

 The program is designed especially for persons who are members of the Greek Orthodox Archdiocese of America and who have the blessing of their Metropolitans to participate.
 Persons from other Orthodox jurisdictions may also apply to participate in the program.
 This program is not designed for persons who sense a calling to the priesthood.

-Students will receive a Certificate of Study from Holy Cross upon the successful completion of the Diaconate Program.
+Candidates will receive a Certificate of Study from Holy Cross upon the successful completion of the Diaconate Program.
 Applicants should be aware that admission into and successful completion of the Diaconate Program is not a guarantee for ordination.
 It is understood that the Holy Synod will determine the final criteria for ordination to the diaconate and that diaconal assignments to a particular parish or ministry are made by one’s Metropolitan.

 Each of the four educational and formational components of the program has its own supervisory framework.

 Administered by Holy Cross faculty

 Over a three year period the program provides a hybrid of 9 online/in person classes, three summer on campus sessions, and has a requirement for six term papers.

 HCHC Diaconate Program Leadership Team-(See also Regional Leaders below)

 Rev Dn Sal Fazio-Director of Outreach firstname.lastname@example.org